Our Smoked Rack of Lamb has a Rosemary Garlic Rub that's smoked and then REVERSE SEARED to perfection.

 "Reverse Searing" is just a fancy term for searing your meat at the very end, once it is pretty much all the way cooked through, in order to get a nice crispy exterior crust that you sometimes just can't get from low and slow smoking alone.

-Do not tent with foil, or lay multiple racks on top of each other as this will cause them to continue to overcook.
+You can tent loosely with foil, but do not wrap tightly or lay multiple racks on top of each other.

 Carving